isomerpages/bca-peb/news/announcements/_posts/2024-08-15-post-PEB Website and Common Services Undergoing Maintenance on 18 Aug 2024.md

 variant: tiptap
 ---
 <p>We would like to inform you that PEB Website and common services will
-be undergoing maintenance from 6pm to 11:59pm on 8 June 2024 (Saturday).
+be undergoing maintenance from 3pm to 9pm on 18 August 2024 (Sunday).
+We
-We apologise for any inconvenience caused.</p>
+apologise for any inconvenience caused.</p>